 Later films included The Flying Ace in 1926, which Norman wrote and directed.
 This was probably Norman’s best-known movie.
 It has been restored and is now housed at the Library of Congress in Washington, D.C.

 The Flying Ace was billed as one of the greatest airplane thrillers every filmed.
 Using techniques that were well before their time, The Flying Ace was filmed entirely on the ground.
 In spite of this limitation the movie was honored for its stunts and camera techniques...
 Much of Norman’s inspiration for The Flying Ace came from stories about contemporary black aviators.
 One of these aviators was Bessie Coleman, a well-known African-American civil aviator

 Coleman was the first female, African-American pilot in the U.S, and the first African-American to receive an international pilot certificate.
 Coleman died in a plane crash at Jacksonville’s beach in 1926.

 It is not known if Bessie Coleman ever saw Norman’s movie which was based to a large degree on her stunt flying expertise,

 Richard Norman is certainly one of Middleburg and Jacksonville’s living legends from the bygone days of Florida film-making.

 It was because Ann Burt, a Jacksonville resident, learned that the dilapidated buildings scheduled for destruction on Jacksonville's Arlington Road were an important movie studio in another time that there were serious efforts to make the former site of Norman Studios into a museum.

 National Park Service Gets Involved

-Sometime this year (1916) the National Park Service will assume responsibility for the Norman Studios Silent Film Museum.
-The arrangement negotiated with the city of Jacksonville will ensure the preservation and restoration of the studio as well as the operation of the museum.
+In November 2016, the National Park Service assumed responsibility for the Norman Studios Silent Film Museum.
+The arrangement negotiated with the city of Jacksonville ensures the preservation and restoration of the studio as well as the operation of the museum.
 Under this arrangement, the National Park Service will pay a major part of the restoration and refurbishing.